parapluu/lock_benchmarking/README.md

 * GCC (Tested with gcc version 4.7.2)
 * [SCons](http://www.scons.org/) (build system)

-The code has ony been tested on x86-64 systems running Linux and will probably not work on other platforms without modification.
+The code has only been tested on x86-64 systems running Linux and will probably not work on other platforms without modification.

 * python and matplotlib for producing graphs from the gathered data